kenzoi/Menufy/README.md

 Options:

+- Server port (default 3000):

+> PORT=3000

-- Listen to requests from your LAN
+- Listen to requests from your LAN:

 > FASTIFY_ADDRESS="Your IP Address"